elghazal-a/logio-docker/README.md

 # SOAM

-Forwad your Dockerized stack logs to a nice looking browser based UI.
+Forward your Dockerized stack logs to a nice looking browser based UI.

 ## Features
 * Forward your containers logs to a browser based UI (inspired by [logio](http://logio.org/))